apollographql/apollo-ios/docs/source/installation.md

         | etc...
 ```

+> **NOTE:** You _can_ add this file someplace else, but if you do, you will need to update the relative paths in the scripts in the steps below.

 ## [Optional] Installing the Xcode add-ons to get syntax highlighting

 1. Clone the [`xcode-apollo` repository](https://github.com/apollostack/xcode-apollo) to your computer.